georgeliu233/georgeliu233.github.io/_pages/about.md

 I am pursuing a Ph.D. in the School of Mechanical and Aerospace Engineering at Nanyang Technological University.
 My research endeavors are based in the [Automated Driving and Human-Machine System (AutoMan) Lab](https://lvchen.wixsite.com/automan), which is led by Prof. Chen Lyu.

 My research center on the realm of autonomous driving and machine learning.
-The objective is to develop AI agents for predictive decisions-making in autonomous driving techniques.
-My research interest include deep learning and reinforcement learning for preediction, planning and decision-making.
+The objective is to develop AI agents for **predictive decisions-making** in autonomous driving techniques.
+My research interest include deep learning and reinforcement learning for preediction, planning, and decision-making.

 # 🔥 News